elsa-lab/training-noodles/examples/train_tensorflow_examples/README.md

 noodles run examples/train_tensorflow_examples/spec.yml
 ```

 It may take a while for each phase to complete.
-After a successful execution, you should find 6 log files downloaded in the directory `examples/train_tensorflow_examples`.
-STDOUT and STDERR outputs of all experiments are written into another 18 log files in the directory `examples/train_tensorflow_examples`.
+After a successful execution, you should find 6 log files (`tensorflow_results.*.log`) downloaded in the directory `examples/train_tensorflow_examples`.
+STDOUT and STDERR outputs of all experiments (`commands_results.*.log`) are written into another 18 log files in the directory `examples/train_tensorflow_examples`.

 ## Automatically Clean